ipilcher/rhsummit/guide.md

 #### Let Me Out!
 Let Me Out!

-Thus far, we've done all of our investigation from our controller's host operating system -- effectively examining containers from the outside.
+Thus far, we've done all of our investigation from our controller's host operating system &mdash; effectively examining containers from the outside.